Perfect Moments: The Stories That Really Mattered…

 In the scene, the Resistance, having launched a desperate attack against the Final Order, are on the verge of defeat.
 Their ships are being blown up, they’re outnumbered by almost 1,000 to 1, and are on their last legs… and then Lando Calrissian arrives with the biggest fleet in Star Wars history, and the fight finally turns against the Final Order.

-And so, faced with the destruction of everything they know and love, the free people of the galaxy, defying all attempts to stop them, to intimidate them, and frighten them into submission, rise up against Palpatine and his egomania, his threats of terror, his lies, his delusions of godhood, and declare with one voice that they have had enough.
+What’s so perfect about this scene is what it represents: For the first time in the Star Wars series, the regular people of the galaxy, the beings who just want to live their lives in peace, put all their differences aside and unite to fight Palpatine directly.
+They aren’t relying on the government to save them.
+They aren’t relying on a rebellion to do their fighting for them… They’re going to do it themselves.
+Faced with the destruction of everything they know and love, the free people of the galaxyrise up against Palpatine and his egomania, his threats of terror, his lies, his delusions of godhood, and declare with one voice that they have had enough.
 And against the backdrop of the most triumphant rendition of the Star Wars theme ever recorded, they go to war.
 And while the battle has not yet been decided, there’s no doubt that the people aren’t going to let everything they hold dear go down without a fight.

 Perfect Moments: One Of The Freakiest Endings I’ve Ever Seen